donyu/cs3136-recitations/recitation-3.md

 Arrays are delcared by writing `int my_array[10]`.
 We then can assign `int`s to any slot in the array by writing `my_array[6] = 10`.

 In java or python when you declare an array all the elements of the array are set to some default value, for an `int` array it would be zero.
 However, in C depending on how you declare the array there could be different values in the array.
 If you declared the array `static` then you can safetly assume only zeros in an `int` array.
-However, if you declare the array on the stack or heap (more about this later) you can't assume anything about the values in the array and have to treat them as garbage until you modify them.
+On the other hand, if you declare the array on the stack or heap (more about this later) you can't assume anything about the values in the array and have to treat them as garbage until you modify them.

 There is a nice sytax to set the contents of the array on initialization.
 You can intialize all elements to `0` by writing: